aljazfrancic/crypto-sniping-bot/docs/installation.md

 # 📦 Installation Guide

-This guide will walk you through setting up the Crypto Sniping Bot enterprise edition with all dependencies, configurations, and testing infrastructure.
+This guide will walk you through setting up the Crypto Sniping Bot with all dependencies, configurations, and testing infrastructure.

 ## 🖥️ System Requirements